jpeyret/pynoorm/docs/usage.rst

 The Binder Class
 ----------------

-A binder is used to abstract differences in the underlying database's bind variable syntax (see PEP249_).
+A Binder is used to abstract differences in the underlying database's bind variable syntax (see PEP249_).

 Calling `Binder.format(query_template, *args)` does the following: